Soy vegano. Or soy vegetariano.

 - You can also specify the foods you don’t eat by saying No como… (I don’t eat…) + anything you need to mention, such as carne (meat), pescado (fish), huevos (eggs), lácteos (dairy) or queso (cheese).
 If you have food allergies, get more info here.

-- If you are not sure about the ingredients of any particular dish, you can ask ¿Lleva carne, huevo…?
+- Let’s say you are not sure about the ingredients of any particular dish: you can ask ¿Lleva carne, huevo…?
 (Does it have… meat, egg…?).

 - If a dish is mostly vegan, but it has some egg or cheese, for instance, you can still order it and ask them to serve it sin huevo (without egg) or sin queso (without cheese).